Last Updated on

 Historic cable cars & street cars

 When people think of San Francisco, a vision of the old-time yellow cable cars most certainly come to mind – and it turns out that Lisbon also has cable cars, and they are yellow.
 To get even more specific, both San Francisco and Lisbon have cable cars and street cars, all of which began to run in the early 19th century.
 Cable cars can climb the hills, while street cars run best on flat terrain.
-In Lisbon, there are five working trams, called eléctricos (schedule here), which were imported from the U.S and originally called ‘americanos‘.
+In Lisbon, there are five working trams, called eléctricos (find out how to ride the tram in Lisbon), which were imported from the U.S and originally called ‘americanos‘.
 While in Lisbon, these bright yellow electricos are still fully-integrated as a major part of the mass transit system, San Francisco now runs only two operating cable car lines (the oldest manually operated cable car system in the world) and one street car line which runs from Fisherman’s Wharf to the Castro.

 A bright orange suspension bridge

 Early on into our Lisbon residence we walked down to the shore and, upon looking to our right, spotted a bridge so out of place, we did a double take.
 Is that the Golden Gate Bridge in Lisbon?
 You can’t talk about Lisbon San Francisco similarities without mentioning their very similar bridges!